Gourmet Tea

 Tea Tree Age

-This is one of the most overlooked aspects of determining tea quality.
-A long tea tree lifespan indicates it has withstood the tales of time within all sorts of environment changes and challenges.
-A healthy, long living tree is quintessential to gourmet tea.
+This aspect of determining tea quality is often overlooked.
+A long tea tree lifespan shows it has withstood various environmental changes and challenges.
+A healthy, long-living tree is essential for gourmet tea.

 1,000 Year Old Tea Tree Puerh - 2002 Picked Selection